 The Domestication of Black-Footed Ferrets

-Interestingly, domestic ferrets came from European polecats bred down from generation after generation.
+Interestingly, domestic ferrets came from European polecats bred down from generation to generation.

 How exactly did the black-footed ferret go from wild predator to spoiled house pet?
 They didn’t; they’re not allowed to be kept as pets.
 These ferrets are still roaming the plains in the United States, helping to control prairie dog populations.